SEACrowd/seacrowd.github.io/README.md

 1. **Fork the repository** on GitHub
 2. **Edit files directly** in the GitHub web interface
 3. **Submit a pull request** with your changes
-4. All editing can be done through GitHub
+4. All editing can be done through GitHub.
+Note that all \_pages/\*.md should start with heading 2 (##)

 ## Development

 ⚠️ In all cases, Jekyll requires restarting server when you make change to a root-level configuration file like `_config.yml`.

 ### Docker Environment (Recommended)

 We use a single environment-aware Dockerfile that builds optimized containers for both development and production.

 #### Development Mode (Default)